Data Inspector

 /user

-.
+directory with the name `sessionName'.
 Saved sessions will be available in file browser.

-Options are available in the run panel:
+Options are available on the run panel:

 -